Sam-Sims/pokeget-rs/README.md

 ## Updating

-Just rerun `cargo install pokeget` or `git pull` on the repository and then recompile.
+Just rerun `git pull` on the repository and then recompile.

 ## Why?